MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/m365-dr-workload-viva-topics.md

 ## Migration

-Data is stored is maintained within Exchange Online, SharePoint Online and Microsoft Teams.
+Data stored is maintained within Exchange Online, SharePoint Online and Microsoft Teams.
 Migration processes are handled by the applicable/relevant workloads.

 ## How can I determine customer data location?